Homer Badman

 "Homer Badman" is the ninth episode of the sixth season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on November 27, 1994.
-In the episode, Homer is falsely accused of sexual harassment and must clear his name.
-Dennis Franz guest stars as himself portraying Homer in a TV movie.
+In the episode, Homer is falsely accused of sexual harassment and must prove his innocence.
+Dennis Franz guest stars as himself, in which he portrays a fictionalized and exaggerated version of Homer in a television film called Homer S: Portrait of an Ass-Grabber.

 The episode was written by Greg Daniels and directed by Jeffrey Lynch.

 Plot

-Homer gets tickets for a candy convention and decides to take Marge with him.
-Marge hires Ashley Grant, a feminist graduate student, to babysit Bart, Lisa and Maggie.
-Homer outfits Marge with an oversized trench coat, hoping to smuggle out as much candy as possible.
-At the candy convention, Homer attempts to steal a rare gummy shaped like the Venus de Milo.
-When he is caught stealing the gummy, Homer makes a makeshift bomb with Pop Rocks and soda to provide cover while he and Marge escape.
+Homer has acquired tickets to a candy-centric trade show and decides to take Marge with him as she hires Ashley Grant, a feminist graduate student, to babysit their children.
+Homer outfits Marge with an oversized trench coat in order to smuggle out as much candy as possible.
+At the trade show, Homer attempts to steal a rare gummy modeled after the Venus de Milo.
+When caught in the act, Homer creates a makeshift explosive out of Pop Rocks and a can of Buzz Cola to provide cover while he and Marge escape.

-That night, Homer loses the gummy Venus and frantically searches for it until Marge reminds him to drive Ashley home.
-As she exits Homer's car, he sees the gummy Venus stuck to the seat of her pants.
-Mesmerized, Homer grabs the gummy, and Ashley turns around to see him drooling at it.
-Mistaking this for a sexual advance, Ashley runs off screaming.
+That night, Homer somehow loses the gummy Venus and frantically searches for it until Marge reminds him to drive Ashley home.
+As she exits Homer's car, he sees the gummy stuck to her pants.
+Mesmerized, Homer seizes the confection as Ashley turns around to see him drooling at it.
+Misinterpreting this as a sexual advance, a horrified Ashley runs off.

-The next morning, an angry mob of college students marches onto the Simpsons' lawn, believing Homer sexually harassed Ashley.
-Homer explains he was only trying to take the gummy Venus from Ashley's pants, but the students do not believe him.
-The tabloid news show Rock Bottom airs an interview with Homer that is selectively (and poorly) edited and presented out of context to make him look like a crazed pervert.
-The resulting media circus monitors the Simpsons' home and movements around the clock.
-Homer's reputation is tarnished further after Dennis Franz portrays him as an unrepentant sexual predator in the television film Homer S: Portrait of an Ass-Grabber.
+The next morning, an angry mob of college students led by Ashley marches onto the Simpsons' lawn, falsely accusing Homer of sexual harassment; he attempts to explain that he did not mean to, but the students refuse to believe him.
+The tabloid news show Rock Bottom airs an interview with Homer that is selectively, albeit poorly edited and presented out of context to make him look like a crazed pervert, further tarnishing his reputation.
+The resulting media circus soon monitors Homer's movements around the clock.

-Lisa and Marge suggest that Homer videotape his side of the story for a public-access cable TV channel, but since it airs during a graveyard timeslot, few viewers see it and it only succeeds in angering a penny-farthing enthusiast.
-Groundskeeper Willie, who enjoys shooting and watching amateur videos, sees Homer's tape.
-He shows the Simpsons his videotape of what really happened the night Homer drove Ashley home.
-After watching it, Ashley apologizes for causing the media circus, and the media agrees to stop portraying Homer as a pervert.
-Homer lambasts Willie, whose videotaping exploits make him the target of the next media frenzy.
-Marge asks Homer "hasn't this experience taught you that you can't believe everything you hear?"
-Homer responds "Marge, my dear, I haven't learned a thing."
+Homer is then encouraged to videotape his side of the story for a public-access cable television channel, but due to it airing during a graveyard timeslot, few viewers see it and it only succeeds in angering a penny-farthing enthusiast.
+Groundskeeper Willie, who enjoys shooting and watching amateur videos, sees Homer's tape and showcases videotaped evidence of what actually happened the night Homer drove Ashley home.
+After watching it, she apologizes for the misunderstanding and Homer is exonerated afterwards, whereas Rock Bottom proceeds to make Willie's videotaping exploits the target of the next media circus.
+Having learned nothing from his experience, Homer chooses to lambast Willie, much to Marge's annoyance.